Colburn, Indiana: History

 A post office was established at Colburn in 1860, and remained in operation until it was discontinued in 1988.

 Geography

-Colburn is located at 40°31'07" North, 86°42'51" West (40.518611, -86.714167) in Washington Township, at an elevation of 662 feet.
+Colburn is located in Washington Township.
 Nearby communities include Lafayette (12 miles southwest), Delphi (6 miles north), Buck Creek (4 miles south) and Americus (3.5 miles west).

 Demographics

+Education

+It is in the Tippecanoe School Corporation.
+Residents are zoned to Hershey Elementary School, East Tipp Middle School, and William Henry Harrison High School.